adaptris/interlok-docs-legacy/pages/advanced/advanced-interlok-scaling.md

 ![AutoscalerFigure](./images/scaling/image11.png)

-From the output we can the "Deployment pods" says we currently have 1, but we desire 2.
+From the output we can see the "Deployment pods" says we currently have 1, but we desire 2.
 This is because our 150 messages have broken through the 100 messages boundary.
 We can also see in the final line, that Kubernetes has decided we need two(!) instances of Interlok due to the maximum message boundary being broken.

 Now if we do a quick look at the number of pods running in the default namespace we should see two instances of Interlok;